Gazmaths/gazmaths.github.io/_pages/about.md

 ## Hobbies
 ### Playing Chess
 Chess has been more than just a game for me—it’s a way to train focus, strategy, and foresight, which aligns well with my work in AI and data science.
-Whether I’m coding a new deep learning model or preparing for a research presentation, I often find parallels in the quiet discipline of the chessboard.
+Whether I’m coding a new deep learning model or preparing for a research presentation, I often find parallels in chess as it relates to problem solving.
 It teaches me to think multiple steps ahead, embrace uncertainty, and stay calm under pressure.

 <img src="https://goagboola.github.io/assets/images/chessboard.webp" width="580">{: .align-center}
 *“Chess is the gymnasium of the mind.” – Blaise Pascal*